Missing luggage: Court orders Emirates Airlines to pay Nigerian $1.36m, N50m - New Telegraph

 The judge also ordered the Airline to pay N50 million as damages to Ikem for the “untold hardship and loss of earning” he suffered by the deprivation of use of his money from 2007 till date.

-Justice Hassan handed down the judgement in the businessman’s nearly 12-year legal battle with the Airline to recover his two hand luggage containing personal effects and $700,000, as well as $930,000 in 18 bundles of $50,000 wraps each and $30,000 cash not wrapped.
+Justice Hassan handed down the judgement in the businessman’s nearly 12 years legal battle with the Airline to recover his two hand luggage containing personal effects and $700,000, as well as $930,000 in 18 bundles of $50,000 wraps each and $30,000 cash not in wrap.

 In his ruling on the plaintiff’s prayers for the return of his $1.36 million and N100 million as general damages, Justice Hassan observed that the airline, through its lawyer, Prof Awah Kalu (SAN), failed to refute Ikem’s claims.